show_page.php1 : df02.jpg

 D-F02

-SLIDE A: SIGNALMENT (JPC Accession #1142242): Cow
+SIGNALMENT (JPC Accession #1142242): Cow

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Rumen: There is a transmural, wedge-shaped, focally extensive infarct comprising 30% of the tissue section.
+HISTOPATHOLOGIC DESCRIPTION: SLIDE A: Rumen: There is a transmural, wedge-shaped, focally extensive infarct comprising 30% of the tissue section.
 The infarct is characterized by a focally extensive area of loss of differential staining and retained tissue architecture (coagulative necrosis) bound transmurally by a 5 mm thick band of eosinophilic cellular and karyorrhectic debris (lytic necrosis) admixed with viable and necrotic neutrophils, macrophages, lymphocytes, and plasma cells that multifocally extends into and replaces the external muscularis layers and extends into the serosa.
 Multifocally within the infarcted and adjacent areas, the tunica media and tunica adventitia of blood vessels are expanded and effaced by lymphocytes, plasma cells, macrophages, fewer neutrophils, fibrin, edema, and karyorrhectic and cellular debris (necrotizing vasculitis).
 Affected vascular lumina are often occluded by fibrin with enmeshed previously described inflammatory cells and cellular and karyorrhectic debris (fibrin thrombi) admixed with and multiple fungal hyphae that extend transmurally through the vessel walls into the surrounding perivascular space.
-Fungal hyphae are 5-15 um wide, pauci-septate, have non-parallel walls with bulbous dilatations, and exhibit non-dichotomous, irregular or right angle branching.
+Fungal hyphae are 5-15 µm wide, pauci-septate, have non-parallel walls with bulbous dilatations, and exhibit non-dichotomous, irregular or right angle branching.
 The mucosal epithelium adjacent to the infarct is thickened up to 3 times normal with prominent anastomosing rete ridges (mucosal hyperplasia), intracellular and intercellular edema, multifocal erosions and ulceration, and intraepithelial aggregates of degenerate and viable neutrophils (abscesses).
 The lamina propria, submucosa, and serosa are markedly expanded by increased clear space and ectatic lymphatics (edema), previously described inflammatory cells, and fibrin.
 Mesothelial cells lining the serosa are multifocally hypertrophied (reactive).

 SLIDE B: Gomori methenamine silver (GMS): Rumen: Multifocally throughout the tissue, often centered on vessels, there are GMS-positive fungal hyphae as previously described.